 - Assisting with the selection of the right home loan

-- Ensure they have adequate insurance using software that will assess their cash flows should they have an adverse event in the next few years.
+- Ensure they have adequate insurance using software which will assess their cash flows should they have an adverse event in the next few years.

 Once the client is ready to make more complex investment strategies, the adviser will have a good relationship with that client.
 This is likely to be a life-time relationship provided the adviser is prepared to nurture new clients and get them to a position where they have acquired sound money management skills and have learned the long term value of investing for their future financial security.